sanjaysupanch/assignment/README.md

 * DeleteView

 # Populating Database With Faker Library
 * In order to enter the fake data into our database, we are creating a python file and then running it to complete the process.
 In our python script, we are first setting our Django environment by using our project settings.
 Then we are setting-up Django after importing it.
 To use our faker library, we are creating an instance for it.
 We are generating a fake name by using obj.name().
-We can generate random numbers too with the help of faker library, but we have to specify the number of digits for that.All process has to repeat for N times, where N is the number of Member.
+We can generate random numbers too with the help of faker library, but we have to specify the number of digits for that.
+All process has to repeat for N times, where N is the number of Member.
 Hence, a for loop is used for that purpose.